ktchandama/ktchandama.github.io/README.md

 # ktchandama
 This repo contains the code of my portfolio website.
-Please upvote if you like the code
+Please upvote if you like the code!